A stunning drive from Lake Hume to the source of the Murray River

 Walwa

 Walwa charms with scenic river views, the inviting Walwa General Store, the characterful Walwa Hotel, and the well-appointed Walwa Caravan Park.
-This north east Victorian town is perfect for picnics and exploring the nearby Walwa-Jingellic walking track.
+This Riverside town is perfect for exploring the Walwa-Jingelic walking track, or commencing your kayak adventure on the Murray.

 Tintaldra

 Tintaldra’s riverside location, the charming Tintaldra Hotel pub, and the historic general store provide a most welcoming stop along the route.
-Stay in the Tintaldra caravan park or simply enjoy sweeping views of the Murray River and the charm of this quiet, heritage-rich town.
+Enjoy sweeping views of the Murray River and the charm of this quiet, heritage-rich town and the iconic Murray Cod sculpture.

 Towong